MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMailFolder.md

 The collection of single-value extended properties defined for the mailFolder.
 Read-only.
 Nullable.
-To construct, please use Get-Help -Online and see NOTES section for SINGLEVALUEEXTENDEDPROPERTIES properties and create a hash table.
+To construct, see NOTES section for SINGLEVALUEEXTENDEDPROPERTIES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSingleValueLegacyExtendedProperty[]